Powerlearnproject/se-assignment-day-2-git-and-github-ragitah/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18504639&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
-Fundamental Concepts of Version Control
+Fundamental Concepts of Version Control:
       The version control system functions as a record-keeping system which monitors changes in files through time for future recovery of previous versions.
 The system provides necessary management tools for codebases and other groups projects that require document version tracking.
 Key concepts include:
         Repository: The project storage space known as repository contains all files together with their complete revision history.